ooni/2023-05-richer-input/DESIGN.md

 would only run "vanilla\_tor" and "torsf" if their settings allow such experiments to run in the current run mode (manual or timed).

-Therefore, in the hypothetical scenario where I want to add more nettests to the "experimental" card, I could modify the above JSON document as follows (or change check-in v2 to serve something that leads to this):
+Back to our user story, in the hypothetical scenario where I want to add more nettests to the "experimental" card, I could modify the above JSON document as follows (or change check-in v2 to serve something that leads to this):